Jodie Underhill - Co-Founder

 Vinay was born in the foothills of the Himalayas.
 Having been brought up in a multicultural aura, he respects and has imbibed the diversity around him.
 He believes that with right intentions and right path, nothing is impossible in life.
 He strives to live fearlessly and harmoniously.
 Among his favourite activities are hiking, exploring the world, road-running, soccer, cricket and adventure sports.

 Vikas Kapoor - Project Assistant

 Vicky, as he is known in our office, used to work at a shop at Bhagsu Waterfall and was volunteering with Waste Warriors with their clean-up drives.
-He officially joined the team as a Project Assistant in the year 2017 and since then has worked with a single aim, to keep the Galu area clean and devoid of litter and garbage.
+He officially joined the team as a Project Assistant in the year 2017 and since then has worked with a single aim, to keep the Bhagsu, Galu, and Triund areas clean and devoid of litter and garbage.
 Vicky was born and brought up in the Dharamsala region and has seen how tourism has affected the ecology of the place.
-According to him, even locals are not very interested or even aware of the effects of irresponsible garbage disposal but this issue can be curbed through proper awareness programs, and he can now see them changing.
+According to him, even locals have not been very interested or even aware of the effects of irresponsible garbage disposal but this issue can be curbed through proper awareness programs, and he can now see them changing.

 Aman Grover - Operations Manager